GalProject/Robotics/README.md

 # Our Robotics Final Project
 Developed in c++ using with HamsterAPI

-this project under the supervision of Dr. Yehuda Elmaliach
+this project is under the supervision of Dr. Yehuda Elmaliach

 os: Ubuntu